microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

 Using an entity as a parameter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Behind the scenes the Pivot API use a mapping of entity attributes
+Behind the scenes, the Pivot API uses a mapping of entity attributes
-to supply the right value to the function parameter.
+to supply the right input value to the function parameter.
 This is not
 always foolproof but usually works.

 Here, we're
-creating two IpAddress entities and initializing them with their ``Address``
+creating two IpAddress entities and initializing their ``Address``
-values.
+attributes.
 Then we supply these entities as parameters to the pivot functions.

 .. code:: ipython3